freedomofpress/securedrop-client/app/README.md

 ### Using a proxy VM

-By default, the app will use a locally built proxy process runing in the same VM.
-If you want to use a proxy VM, you must set your environment to "production", e.g.:

-`pnpm exec electron-vite preview`

-Or, if you want to preserve other features of the development environment:

-`pnpm exec electron-vite dev --mode=production`
+The production environment (`pnpm start`) will attempt to use a proxy VM.

 The VM in which you are running the app must have RPC policy access to the proxy VM.
 When using `sd-proxy`, this is configured in `dom0` in the file `/etc/qubes/policy.d/31-securedrop-workstation.policy`.